Analysis | Never doubt the Steelers, even when they sign Mitchell Trubisky

 In the past five seasons, 10 of the 20 quarterbacks who started conference championship weekend were drafted in the first 10 picks.
 Six of the remaining 10 spots were filled by Tom Brady, Aaron Rodgers and Drew Brees, three all-timers drafted more than 15 years ago.
 Nick Foles led the Philadelphia Eagles to the Super Bowl, but only after second overall pick Carson Wentz starred in the regular season before an injury.

-In five seasons, the only quarterbacks who reached a conference title game either taken outside the top 10 or not surefire Hall of Famers are Garoppolo and Case Keenum.
+In five seasons, the only quarterbacks who reached a conference title game and were either taken outside the top 10 or not surefire Hall of Famers were Foles, Garoppolo and Case Keenum.
 Almost exclusively, the NFL’s final weekends are populated by quarterbacks with elite traits.
 No one would confuse Trubisky for an elite quarterback, and there are far more Baker Mayfields and Sam Darnolds out there than Patrick Mahomeses.
 But Trubisky was drafted so high for a reason.
 The Steelers will have a chance to pull that out of him.

 A reasonable comparison for Trubisky at this stage of his career is Ryan Tannehill.
 The eighth overall pick in 2012, Tannehill ran his course in Miami, signed with the Tennessee Titans as a backup, seized the starting role and used his athleticism to lead a defense-first team to the AFC championship game in 2019.
-The lingering image of Tannehill is him throwing away a playoff game to the Cincinnati Bengals.
-But he has led the Titans to the playoffs three straight seasons, including last year as the No. 1 seed, while becoming an efficient passer and advanced-stats darling.
+The lingering image of Tannehill is him throwing away a playoff game to the Cincinnati Bengals in February.
+But he has led the Titans to the playoffs three straight seasons, including last year as the No. 1 seed, while becoming an efficient passer and an advanced-stats darling.

 Trubisky could thrive similarly because of the infrastructure around him.
 As smart as the Steelers were to choose him, Trubisky may have been smarter to choose the Steelers.
 Tomlin might be the best head coach in the NFL.
 Innovative offensive coordinator Matt Canada likes play-action passes and moving pockets, tools weren’t practical for Roethlisberger but could maximize Trubisky’s skills.
 Pittsburgh will surround him with one of the league’s best receiving corps and first-round running back Najee Harris.
-Their defense will ensure he is rarely asked to do more than he can handle.
+The Steelers’ defense will ensure he is rarely asked to do more than he can handle.
 For the second straight season, Trubisky found a cozy place to reboot his career.

 The Steelers could have tried to outbid the Broncos for Wilson, but their 2022 first-rounder, 20th overall, couldn’t compete with the ninth overall pick the Broncos could offer.
 And Wilson is about to turn 34, coming off an uneven season in which he lacked the ability or willingness to run.
 Wilson is the superior player, but we don’t know how short, fast quarterbacks will age, even in an era when quarterbacks seemingly can play forever.
 Trubisky came exponentially cheaper.

 The Steelers are still playing in an AFC stacked with Mahomes, Allen, Wilson, Joe Burrow, Justin Herbert and Lamar Jackson.
 Trubisky, of course, doesn’t belong anywhere near those names.
-But he offers Pittsburgh the best chance at a quarterback who could help this season without hurting their chances to try again next year.
+But he offers Pittsburgh the best chance at a quarterback who could help this season without hurting its chances to try again next year.